bordoley/reactive-js/docs/modules/enumerable.md

 ▸ **keep**<`T`\>(`predicate`): [`EnumerableOperator`](enumerable.md#enumerableoperator)<`T`, `T`\>

-Returns an `EnumerableLike` that only emits items produced by the source that satisfy the specified predicate.
+Returns an `EnumerableLike` that only emits items from the source that satisfy the specified type predicate.

 #### Type parameters